Non-linear fitting with joint spatial regularization in Arterial Spin Labeling: Discussion

 \section{Discussion}

 In this study we present a novel joint spatial regularization technique for quantitative ASL imaging, combining non-linear fitting with a TGV$^2$ functional.
 The proposed method poses a joint spatial TGV$^2$ prior on both, CBF and ATT, to improve the robustness of the fitting procedure.
 Synthetic ASL datasets with different pathologies as well as in vivo data from healthy and stroke patients with different SNR levels were considered.
-All datasets show improved noise suppression, for low as well as high SNR regime, while maintaining high image fidelity and preserving fine details compared to the two reference methods.
-This is especially visible in the small simulated pathologies, which could be easily identified even though residual noise could be nearly completely eliminated using the proposed method (figure~\ref{fig:fig1}).
-The joint regularization approach allows for higher regularization as edges in both structures correlated well with each other and thus are easily separable from noise.
-Especially in low signal areas like white matter such an regularization approach is advantageous compared to separate regularization or only regularizing one quantitative map.

-As TGV$^2$ assumes piece-wise linear structure, flat areas perfectly fit this model and variations can be nearly eliminated with only 3 percent of variations over different noise realizations (figure~\ref{fig:fig3}).
-However, at tissue boundaries variations up to 10 percent are still visible.
-The box-plots in figure~\ref{fig:fig4} support the visual impression of reduced variations in the quantitative maps.
-The inclusion of spatial prior information in the fitting procedure of both BASIL and the proposed method leads to lower variations and IQRs.
-However, this property comes at the cost of a slight under- or overestimation of quantitative values in areas where optimization heavily relies on the prior information.